janlelis/relaxed.ruby.style/README.md

 ### Style/BeginBlock

 [Disabled rule](https://github.com/bbatsov/ruby-style-guide#no-BEGIN-blocks).
-Use `BEGIN` blocks when it makes sense.
+Use `BEGIN` blocks when you need its functionality.

 ### Style/BlockDelimiters